 The Learning Support Department offers support and expertise to help resolve difficulties and find solutions for pupils experiencing barriers to their learning.
-Pupils with English as their second language are offered support to improve their command, both written and orally, of the English language.
+Pupils with English as their second language are offered support to improve their command, both written and orally, of the English language, and to pass the IELTS exam, where required.
 If a pupil has a disability the department will ensure that the school makes reasonable adjustments in order to meet their needs.

 Learning support sessions are scheduled outside lesson time or on a rota so that the disruption to lessons is minimised.
 Every effort is made to ensure that provision is tailored to the individual's needs, including examination access arrangements and ICT support.
+There is no charge for Learning Support.